Field Notes

 How to create a simple restaurant job application template

-Truffle makes it easy to go from blank page to job-ready in minutes.
-Here’s how to build a restaurant job application inside Truffle using their five-step process.
+Truffle is a candidate screening platform that combines resume screening, one-way video interviews, and talent assessments.
+It also makes it easy to go from blank page to job-ready in minutes.
+Here’s how to build a restaurant job application inside Truffle using the five-step process.

 Step 1: Job Description

 Start by signing up for a free trial.
-Then click "Create job."
-You'll need to outline the basics of your open role.
+Then click “Create position.”
+You’ll need to outline the basics of your open role.

 What to include: